Teamwork helps clients caught in perfect storm of COVID-19 and power outages

 - COA care managers who had clients in the buildings began calling to conduct well checks.

-- COA employees, Ken Wilson and Amber Daniels, bought flashlights and secured bags of ice to distribute to residents in the buildings.
-The ice was important for seniors who needed to preserve medications
+- COA employees, Ken Wilson and Amber Daniels, purchased flashlights and secured bags of ice to distribute to residents in the buildings.
+The ice was important for older adults who needed to preserve medications

-With no power and growing concerns about spoiling food, COA’s Director of Procurement and Provider Services, Randy Quisenberry, reached out to LaRosa’s Pizzeria to see if they could provide hot meals to the residents in the buildings.
+With no power and growing concerns about spoiling food, COA reached out to LaRosa’s Pizzeria to see if they could provide hot meals to the residents in the buildings.
 Within just a few hours, LaRosa’s delivered hot spaghetti meals, including salad, bread sticks and condiments, to residents in both buildings – 115 meals in all.
 LaRosa’s returned the next day, April 10, when power was still out at one of the buildings.

-Meanwhile, Randy and his team worked with meals provider, Meals on Wheels Southwest OH & Northern KY (formerly Wesley Community Services), to deliver a two-day supply of shelf-stable meals to residents at both buildings.
+Meanwhile, the COA team worked with meals provider, Meals on Wheels Southwest OH & Northern KY, to deliver a two-day supply of shelf-stable meals to residents at both buildings.

-After the meals were delivered to AHEPA 127-II, Randy spoke with Renee Williams, the building’s manager.
-“She said the residents were extremely grateful for this support from COA.
-They were all worried because they had no way to prepare food for today.”
+After the meals were delivered to AHEPA 127-II, the building’s manager shared with COA that the residents were extremely grateful for this support and that they were all worried because they had no way to prepare food that day.